 This is an authorization to request funding from the Virginia Community Flood Preparedness Fund (CFPF) during the Round 5 Review Process.
-The City of Bristol's application is prepared through DCR's Grants Management Portal in order to develop a Bristol Resiliency Flood Plan.
+The City of Bristol's application is prepared through DCR's Grants Management Portal in order to acquire and install essential equipment for flood & emergency response in low income areas.

-The City of Bristol is requesting funds of \$200,000 for the development of the Resilience Flood Plan.
+The City of Bristol is requesting funds of \$250,000 to acquire and install essential equipment for flood & emergency response in low income areas.
 Bristol is classified as a low-income geographic area, which the grant is 90% Fund and 10% Match.
-The City of Bristol is requesting funds of \$180,000 (90% CFPF share) and the City of Bristol will appropriate \$20,000 (10% Bristol share) in matching from the City's General Fund.
+The City of Bristol is requesting funds of \$225,000 (90% CFPF share) and the City of Bristol will appropriate \$25,000 (10% Bristol share) in matching from the City's Public Work's funds.